-Quest for partnership funding to enable beach management scheme for Sidmouth to move forwards remains number one priority for district council
+Quest for partnership funding to enable beach management scheme for Sidmouth to move forwards remains a priority for district council

-Members of the Sidmouth Beach Management Plan Steering Group received an update from East Devon District Council’s project consultants Royal HaskoningDHV on the progress to date of the town’s beach management scheme at a meeting on Wednesday 10 January 2018.
-The scheme aims to maintain a healthy beach across Sidmouth Beach and East Beach, in order to reduce the rate of erosion to the East of the town and lower the risk of flooding to Sidmouth’s residents and businesses in the Town.
+Members of the Sidmouth Beach Management Plan Steering Group received an update recently from East Devon District Council’s project consultants Royal HaskoningDHV on the progress to date of the town’s beach management scheme.
+The scheme aims to maintain a healthy beach across Sidmouth Beach and East Beach, in order to reduce the rate of erosion to the East of the Town, and lower the risk of flooding to Sidmouth’s residents and businesses in the Town.

 Consisting of representatives from various community organisations, and statutory bodies, the steering group was briefed about the extensive calculations that Royal HaskoningDHV has undertaken to measure extreme coastal conditions.